plabayo/learn-rust-101/src/intro/learning-rust.md

 If you don't anticipate working on a project requiring Async programming soon, feel free to bypass [that section](/guide/learn-async-rust.md) for now.
 Just remember that Rust supports Async and it plays a significant role in the Rust ecosystem.
 You can always return to it when you're ready to strengthen your knowledge in this area.

 Should you ever feel stuck or in need of a mentor, don't hesitate to contact Glen at [glen@plabayo.tech](mailto:glen@plabayo.tech) to arrange a one-on-one session or a workshop for your organization.
 Whether it's a one-off or regular meetings, assistance is readily available.

+## Rust 101 Course

+The origins of this guide can be found in the preparation of a semester long course I gave to a group of employees at [OTA Insight Ltd.](https://www.otainsight.com/).
+The recordings of this course are available on YouTube at: <https://www.youtube.com/playlist?list=PLQgXEsLXFxpVyLddG8FFXfNQEiodTzAjj>.
+The videos are however not of the highest quality, especially given the many better resources out there.